abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ## What Is the Common Good?

-> [T]hough it is worthwhile to attain the end merely for one man, it is finer and more godlike to attain it for a nation or for city-states [^4].
+> [T]hough it is worthwhile to attain the end merely for one man, it is finer and more godlike to attain it for a nation or for city-states.
 >
-> -- Aristotle
+> -- Aristotle[^4]

 There are technical and non-technical definitions of "public" and "common" _goods_, especially when used in economics.
 The common _good_ in this essay refers to something else.